pantheon-systems/documentation/source/content/guides/decoupled/wp-gatsby-frontend-starters/02-create.md

 - You have installed your WordPress site using the [Decoupled WordPress Recommended Project](https://github.com/pantheon-upstreams/decoupled-wordpress-composer-managed) configuration, which has the `wp-graphql` and `wp-gatsby` plugins installed as dependencies (only `wp-graphql` is activated automatically).

 - Optional.
-You may want to install the gatsby cli globally, or [use `npx`](https://www.npmjs.com/package/npx)
+You may want to install the Gatsby cli globally, or [use `npx`](https://www.npmjs.com/package/npx)

 ## Create Your Project on Pantheon